navdeepsingh8/UCLJava/readme.md

 ## UCL Java

-Java code I wrote during my undergraduate days in the [Computer Science](http://www.cs.ucl.ac.uk/) department at UCL between 2000 and 2004.
+Java code I wrote during my undergraduate days in the [Mathematics](http://www.ucl.ac.uk/maths) and [Computer Science](http://www.cs.ucl.ac.uk/) departments at UCL between 2000 and 2004.
 This was the first time I was formally taught programming, and the first time I tried doing any object oriented programming.
 I remember falling in love with the concept!

 [__\_lib__](\_lib/): Some dependency classes written by the course <a href="http://www0.cs.ucl.ac.uk/staff/G.Roberts/" target="_blank">lecturer</a>